Building spatial symmetries into parameterized quantum circuits for faster training: Summary and Outlook

+As was discussed in~\cref{sec:mc}, in the context of Max-Cut problems when the underlying graphs do not have any symmetries (as would most typically happen for large random graph) \orbitcircuit s naturally recover the ma-QAOA circuits~\cite{herrman2022multi}.
+However, when a few symmetries persist, ORB-circuits differ from ma-QAOA and we saw numerically its advantage.
+Furthermore, studies performed in this work were conducted in a different regime, with relatively large number of layers exceeding the numbers $L=1-3$ considered in Ref~\cite{herrman2022multi}.

-Finally, let us discuss the relation of our work to prior work. \fsip{Ref.~\cite{seki2020symmetry} proposes restoring symmetries of a state prepared by a quantum circuit which does not preserve symmetries of the problem, by means of additional measurements and post-processing, as opposed to the direct circuit construction presented here.} Also, in Refs. \cite{shaydulin2021classical,shaydulin2021exploiting} the authors considered spatial symmetries and algebraic tools that are similar to the ones grounding this work, but, limit their usage to performance predictions~\cite{shaydulin2021classical} or to the acceleration of numerical simulations of certain types of low--depth quantum circuits~\cite{shaydulin2021exploiting}.
-Finally, while we were finalizing this work, Ref.~\cite{meyer2022exploiting} proposed designing circuits elements through a process of gate symmetrization.
-We note that this symmetrization strategy could, in certain instances, recover the construction proposed here.
-Still, the strategy discussed in \cite{meyer2022exploiting} depends on an initial choice of gate generators to be considered, and is mostly studied in the context of QML tasks.
+Refs.~\cite{seki2020symmetry,astrakhantsev2022algorithmic} restore symmetries of a state prepared by a quantum circuit, which does not preserve symmetries of the problem, by means of additional measurements and post-processing, as opposed to the direct circuit construction presented here.

+In Refs. \cite{shaydulin2021classical,shaydulin2021exploiting} the authors considered spatial symmetries and algebraic tools that are similar to the ones underpinning this work, but, limit their usage to performance predictions~\cite{shaydulin2021classical} or to the acceleration of numerical simulations of certain types of low--depth quantum circuits~\cite{shaydulin2021exploiting}.

+Finally, Ref.~\cite{meyer2022exploiting} proposes designing equivariant circuits through a process of gate symmetrization.
+We highlight that this symmetrization strategy can, when specialized to spatial symmetries, recover the construction proposed.
+In Ref.~\cite{meyer2022exploiting}, the merit of such symmetrization is assessed in the context of QML tasks, and also for fixed system-size problems of ground state preparations.
+Here, the benefit of incorporating spatial symmetries is demonstrated as a scaling effect, and its use is further theorized from an circuit expressibility perspective.